mobily-enterprises/jsonreststores/README.md

       });

       // ...
-      storeName: `ManagerCars`
+      storeName: `ManagersCars`
       // ...
     }
-    ManagersCars.onlineAll( app );

-    var PeopleCars = declare( Store, {
+    var managerCars = new ManagersCars();

-      schema: new Schema({
-        // ...
-      });

-      // ...
-      storeName: `PeopleCars`
-      // ...
-    }
-    PeopleCars.onlineAll( app );
+    managerCars.setAllRoutes( app );

 * Nested store's name a combination of IDs
 * storeName attribute still the same as the store name
 * URL in small letters, starting with URL of parent store
 * parent store's ID in schema first, singular

-## A store derived/inherited from another store
+## Inheriting a store from another one

-Sometimes, you need to create a basic store that interfaces with a specific database table/collection, and then create different ways to "view" that table as a store.
+Sometimes, you need to create a basic store that interfaces with a specific database table, and then create other stores that query the same database table.

+For example:

     var PeopleCars = declare( Store, {